 Understand a media channel’s incremental value and the effectiveness of different media combinations.

 Learn about the composition of ad-exposed audiences and attributes of engaging audience groups.

-Analyze the sequence, frequency, and types of audience interactions on path to conversion.
+Analyse the sequence, frequency and types of audience interactions on path to conversion.

 Tailor how you credit different touch points to understand the full contribution of different media and campaigns.